RamiresOliv/MinecraftServerMenu/README.md

 <h1 align="center"> MinecraftServerMenu/Files </h1>

-> Here have IMPORTANT FILES for the Menu Works. exemple: Version Installer, Updater and more.
+> Here have IMPORTANT FILES for the Menu Works. exemple: Version, Installer, Updater and more.

 And...